 Darian National Park

-Located about 325 kilometers from Panama City, Darian National Park is the largest national park in Panama and a UNESCO world heritage site since 1981.
+Located about 325 kilometers from Panama City, Darian National Park is the largest national park in Panama and has been a UNESCO world heritage site since 1981.

 Despite being one of the most famous landmarks in Panama, the Park is not very accessible and thus has little been visited.
 There are two main accesses to Darian National Park, one via Cana in the middle of the park and the other through Pirre Station.
 Both options aren’t easy, and as far as we know, there aren’t many tours to it; however (and maybe because of it), they have an abundance of wildlife, including birds, monkeys, and sloths.